vuetifyjs/vuetify/packages/docs/src/pages/en/directives/click-outside.md

 #### Include

-Optionally provide an `include` function in the `options` that returns an array of `HTMLElement`s.
+Optionally provide an `include` function in the `options` object that returns an array of `HTMLElement`s.
 This function determines which additional elements that the click must be outside of.

 <example file="v-click-outside/option-include" />